firoagni/ai-development-tutorials/ai_solution_building_guide.md

 This creates a knowledge checkpoint that can seed your next session with high-signal context while discarding the noise.

+It is worth noting that many modern AI coding assistants now come with a built-in command to help compact context.
+For example, in Claude Code and Codex CLI, you can run the `/compact` to generate a summary of your current session and trigger a new session with this summary preloaded as the new context.
+What's better?
+These tools run the compact command automatically when they detect that the context window is nearing its limit.

 ---

-**The pattern:** Start with structure, work in small increments, compact regularly.
+**The pattern:** Start with structure, optimize tool usage, work in small increments, compact regularly.
 This approach treats context as a precious resource, spending tokens on execution rather than exploration.

 [Here's a video where the author details a few strategies that we discussed above](https://www.youtube.com/watch?v=-uW5-TaVXu4)

-It is also worth noting that most modern AI coding assistants have caught on to these patterns and baked them directly into their tooling.
-For example, [Codex CLI](https://developers.openai.com/codex/guides/slash-commands/) has `/init` command to scaffold `AGENTS.md` and `/compact` to summarize context.
-When faced with complex problems, it automatically breaks them into smaller tasks (called "planning").

-Claude Code, too, offers similar [built-in commands](https://code.claude.com/docs/en/slash-commands) and planning capabilities.

 ### References:
 - https://github.com/humanlayer/advanced-context-engineering-for-coding-agents/blob/main/ace-fca.md - [Video](https://youtu.be/IS_y40zY-hc)